-

 (44) There are two additional letters

 $ \{1-y,\,2-y-z\} $ appearing in the MIs.
-But they cancel out in the final expression for the squared-amplitude.
-Note that the original massive amplitude involves elliptic integrals, but the expanded amplitude can be expressed by GPLs up to the NLP.
-The result for the squared-amplitude is very compact, with a size of about 400 KB.
-We attach the expression as an electronic file to this paper.We have performed several sanity checks on our calculation.
-We have applied our method to the one-loop amplitude where the complete result can be easily obtained.
-Upon expansion in the high-energy limit, the complete result agrees exactly with our calculation.
-We have also numerically computed the MIs at several different kinematic points other than the chosen boundary point, and find that the results agree with the outcomes from our analytic expressions.
-In particular, we have verified kinematic points beyond the Euclidean region, and find that the imaginary parts agree as well.
+However, they cancel out in the final expression for the squared amplitude.
+Note that the original massive amplitude involves elliptic integrals but the expanded amplitude can be expressed using GPLs up to the NLP.
+The result for the squared amplitude is compact, with a size of approximately 400 KB.
+We attach the expression as an electronic file to this paper.We performed several sanity checks on our calculations.
+We applied our method to the one-loop amplitude, for which the complete result can be easily obtained.
+Upon expansion in the high-energy limit, the complete result agrees exactly with our calculations.
+We also numerically computed the MIs at different kinematic points other than the chosen boundary point.
+We found that the results agree with the outcomes from our analytic expressions.
+In particular, we verified kinematic points beyond the Euclidean region and found that the imaginary parts agree as well.
 These checks demonstrate the reliability of our method.

 -

-In this work, we initiate a study of the sub-leading power contributions to the multi-parton massive form factors in the high-energy limit, where the parton masses are much smaller than their energies.
-These form factors provide crucial information to formulate and validate sub-leading power factorization theorems for generic scattering amplitudes.
-Such factorization theorems are important to resum the mass logarithms beyond the leading power, and to generate approximate results for scattering amplitudes at higher loops.
+In this study, we initiate an analysis of sub-leading power contributions to multi-parton massive form factors in the high-energy limit, where the parton masses are much smaller than their energies.
+These form factors provide crucial information for formulating and validating sub-leading power factorization theorems for generic scattering amplitudes.
+Such factorization theorems are essential for resumming mass logarithms beyond the leading power and for generating approximate results for scattering amplitudes at higher loops.

-While the two-loop massive quark form factors are available, the
+While two-loop massive quark form factors are available, the

-There are several obvious follow-ups to this work in sight.
-A rigorous verification of factorization at NLP necessitates the inclusion of non-planar contributions to the amplitudes.
-Our method can be readily applied to non-planar contributions to this form factor.
+Several clear follow-ups to this study are in sight.
+A rigorous verification of factorization at NLP requires the inclusion of non-planar contributions to the amplitudes.
+Our method can readily be applied to the non-planar contributions to this form factor.
 The main obstacle in such a calculation lies in the IBP reduction.
-We have attempted with the state-of-art reduction tools such as
+We have attempted to use state-of-the-art reduction tools such as

-$ \mathrm{Kira} $ ,$\mathrm{NeatIBP}$ [82, 83] and$\mathrm{Blade}$ [84], but have not succeeded within a reasonable amount of time.
-It will be necessary to develop more efficient reduction methods for such cutting-edge calculations.
-Another obvious generalization is to consider the$ Q\bar{Q}g $ form factor in QCD, where genuine three-parton correlations can occur.
-This involves more integral families, but the method established in this work can still be straightforwardly applied.
-Finally, the differential equations for the master coefficients are solved by brute-force in this work.
-It will be interesting to investigate whether these differential equations can be casted into a canonical form which can be solved directly as iterated integrals.
-We leave these investigations to future works. -
+$ \mathrm{Kira} $ ,$\mathrm{NeatIBP}$ [82, 83], and$\mathrm{Blade}$ [84], but we did not succeed within a reasonable amount of time.
+It is necessary to develop more efficient reduction methods for such cutting-edge calculations.
+Another evident generalization is to consider the$ Q\bar{Q}g $ form factor in QCD, for which genuine three-parton correlations can occur.
+This involves more integral families, but the method established in this work can still be applied straightforwardly.
+Finally, the differential equations for the master coefficients were solved by brute force in this study.
+It would be interesting to investigate whether these differential equations can be cast into a canonical form that allows direct solution as iterated integrals.
+We leave these investigations to future work. -

-As mentioned in the main text, we have 5 integral families, which contains 19 planar topologies in total, as shown in Fig. A1.
-The MIs in each integral family are listed as follows:
+As mentioned in the main text, we have five integral families that contain 19 planar topologies in total, as shown in Fig. A1.
+The MIs in each integral family are as follows:

 $ \begin{aligned}[b] &F_1\left(1,0,0,1,0,0,0,0,0\right), \quad F_1\left(1,0,1,1,0,0,0,0,0\right), \quad F_1\left(1,0,1,1,0,1,0,0,0\right),\quad F_1\left(1,0,0,0,1,1,0,0,0\right), \\& F_1\left(1,0,1,0,1,1,0,0,0\right), \quad F_1\left(1,0,0,1,1,1,0,0,0\right),\quad F_1\left(1,0,1,1,1,1,0,0,0\right), \quad F_1\left(1,0,0,1,0,0,1,0,0\right), \\& F_1\left(1,-1,0,1,0,0,1,0,0\right),\quad F_1\left(0,1,0,1,0,0,1,0,0\right), \quad F_1\left(1,1,0,1,0,0,1,0,0\right), \quad F_1\left(1,0,0,0,1,0,1,0,0\right), \\ &F_1\left(1,-1,0,0,1,0,1,0,0\right), \quad F_1\left(0,1,0,0,1,0,1,0,0\right), \quad F_1\left(-1,1,0,0,1,0,1,0,0\right),\quad F_1\left(1,1,0,0,1,0,1,0,0\right), \\& F_1\left(1,1,-1,0,1,0,1,0,0\right), \quad F_1\left(1,0,1,0,1,0,1,0,0\right),\quad F_1\left(1,-1,1,0,1,0,1,0,0\right), \quad F_1\left(1,0,1,-1,1,0,1,0,0\right), \\& F_1\left(0,1,1,0,1,0,1,0,0\right), \quad F_1\left(-1,1,1,0,1,0,1,0,0\right), \quad F_1\left(1,1,1,0,1,0,1,0,0\right), \quad F_1\left(1,1,1,-1,1,0,1,0,0\right), \\&F_1\left(1,0,0,1,1,0,1,0,0\right), \quad F_1\left(1,1,0,1,1,0,1,0,0\right), \quad F_1\left(1,1,-1,1,1,0,1,0,0\right),\quad F_1\left(1,1,0,1,1,-1,1,0,0\right), \\& F_1\left(1,1,0,1,1,0,1,0,-1\right), \quad F_1\left(1,0,1,1,1,0,1,0,0\right),\quad F_1\left(1,-1,1,1,1,0,1,0,0\right), \quad F_1\left(0,1,1,1,1,0,1,0,0\right), \\&F_1\left(1,1,1,1,1,0,1,0,0\right), \quad F_1\left(0,1,0,1,0,1,1,0,0\right), \quad F_1\left(1,1,0,1,0,1,1,0,0\right), \quad F_1\left(1,1,-1,1,0,1,1,0,0\right), \\& F_1\left(0,1,0,0,1,1,1,0,0\right), \quad F_1\left(-1,1,0,0,1,1,1,0,0\right), \quad F_1\left(1,1,0,0,1,1,1,0,0\right),\quad F_1\left(1,1,-1,0,1,1,1,0,0\right), \\& F_1\left(1,1,0,-1,1,1,1,0,0\right), \quad F_1\left(0,0,1,0,1,1,1,0,0\right),\quad F_1\left(-1,0,1,0,1,1,1,0,0\right), \quad F_1\left(0,-1,1,0,1,1,1,0,0\right), \\& F_1\left(1,0,1,0,1,1,1,0,0\right), \quad F_1\left(1,-1,1,0,1,1,1,0,0\right), \quad F_1\left(1,0,1,-1,1,1,1,0,0\right), \quad F_1\left(1,-2,1,0,1,1,1,0,0\right), \\& F_1\left(0,1,1,0,1,1,1,0,0\right), \quad F_1\left(-1,1,1,0,1,1,1,0,0\right), \quad F_1\left(0,1,1,-1,1,1,1,0,0\right),\quad F_1\left(0,1,1,0,1,1,1,-1,0\right), \\&F_1\left(0,1,1,0,1,1,1,0,-1\right), \quad F_1\left(-2,1,1,0,1,1,1,0,0\right),\quad F_1\left(1,1,1,0,1,1,1,0,0\right), \quad F_1\left(1,1,1,-1,1,1,1,0,0\right), \\& F_1\left(1,1,1,0,1,1,1,-1,0\right), \quad F_1\left(0,1,0,1,1,1,1,0,0\right), \quad F_1\left(-1,1,0,1,1,1,1,0,0\right), \quad F_1\left(1,1,0,1,1,1,1,0,0\right), \\& F_1\left(1,1,-1,1,1,1,1,0,0\right), \quad F_1\left(1,1,0,1,1,1,1,0,-1\right), \quad F_1\left(0,1,1,1,1,1,1,0,0\right),\quad F_1\left(-1,1,1,1,1,1,1,0,0\right), \\& F_1\left(0,1,1,1,1,1,1,0,-1\right), \quad F_1\left(1,1,1,1,1,1,1,0,0\right),\quad F_1\left(1,1,1,1,1,1,1,-1,0\right), \quad F_1\left(1,1,1,1,1,1,1,0,-1\right), \\&F_1\left(1,0,0,1,0,0,0,1,0\right), \quad F_1\left(0,0,0,0,0,1,1,1,0\right), \quad F_1\left(-1,0,0,0,0,1,1,1,0\right), \quad F_1\left(1,0,0,0,1,0,0,0,1\right), \\&F_1\left(1,0,0,1,1,0,0,0,1\right), \quad F_1\left(1,0,0,0,1,1,0,0,1\right), \quad F_1\left(1,0,0,1,1,1,0,0,1\right),\quad F_1\left(1,0,0,0,1,0,1,0,1\right), \\& F_1\left(1,-1,0,0,1,0,1,0,1\right), \quad F_1\left(1,0,-1,0,1,0,1,0,1\right),\quad F_1\left(0,0,1,0,1,0,1,0,1\right), \quad F_1\left(-1,0,1,0,1,0,1,0,1\right), \\& F_1\left(0,-1,1,0,1,0,1,0,1\right), \quad F_1\left(1,0,0,1,1,0,1,0,1\right), \quad F_1\left(1,-1,0,1,1,0,1,0,1\right), \quad F_1\left(1,0,-1,1,1,0,1,0,1\right),\\& F_1\left(0,0,1,0,1,1,1,0,1\right), \quad F_1\left(-1,0,1,0,1,1,1,0,1\right), \quad F_1\left(0,-1,1,0,1,1,1,0,1\right) \end{aligned} $